Decision-Focused Continual Learning for Seaport Power-Logistics Scheduling: Generalization across Varying Tasks: Case Study

 \subsection{Results of DFL vs. SBL}

 To evaluate the potential of DFL in reducing operational costs, we compare DFL with several baseline methods on Task~1 as a representative case.
-The baselines include the SBL approach, the DFL-\citep{DFL-ED3} method that uses warm-start and heuristic strategies for gradient-free optimization of the forecasting model, and the DFL-\citep{DFL-surrogate} method that employs a neural network surrogate to approximate the differentiation optimizer.
-All DFL methods use the same neural network architecture, hyperparameter, and early-stop settings on the Task~1 training set.
+The baselines include the SBL approach, the DFL-\cite{DFL-ED3} method that uses warm-start and heuristic strategies for gradient-free optimization of the forecasting model, and the DFL-\cite{DFL-surrogate} method that employs a neural network surrogate to enable differentiation through the embedded optimizer.
+All DFL methods use the same neural network architecture, hyperparameters, and early-stopping settings on the Task~1 training set.
 The performance metrics on the test set are summarized in Table~\ref{tab:performance_comparison}.

 From Table~\ref{tab:performance_comparison}, all variants of DFL reduce the total operating cost relative to SBL, with the proposed method achieving the lowest cost.
 This improvement is notable given the small differences in net load and price MAE across methods.
 The regret values further illustrate the performance gap, with the proposed DFL method exhibiting the lowest regret of \$3,106.71 (4.56\%), compared to \$3,305.85 (4.85\%) for SBL.
-The gradient-free DFL-\citep{DFL-ED3} delivers limited gains due to its search strategy, while the surrogate-based DFL-\citep{DFL-surrogate} suffers from overfitting of gradient estimates, degrading forecast quality and suppressing regret reduction.
+The gradient-free DFL-\cite{DFL-ED3} delivers limited gains due to its search strategy, while the surrogate-based DFL-\cite{DFL-surrogate} suffers from overfitting of gradient estimates, degrading forecast quality and suppressing regret reduction.
 By contrast, the proposed model-free surrogate provides stable decision gradients even under non-convex and discrete scheduling, enabling more effective parameter updates.
 Since all methods are evaluated on the same mixed-source benchmark under identical task definitions, these gains should be interpreted as evidence of relative algorithmic advantage under matched protocols, rather than as a claim that the assembled dataset fully reproduces Singapore-specific climate or market conditions.